djndl1/CSNotes/net/overview.md

 - Internetworks: a collection of interconnected networks.
 This does not conform to the definition above of a computer network. e.g. the global Internet
   - *gateway*: the device that makes a connection between two or more networks and provides the necessary translation in terms of hardware and software, e.g. router.

+## Examples

+### Internet

+DoD required a robust Command & Control network.
+An idea based on digital packet switching was proposed.
+Transmitted data is divided into packets and sent independently towards the destination.
+Each packet was received in its entirety before being forwarded (store-and-forward).
+ARPANET was built on this idea and expanded to various institutions, but its protocols ware not suitable for running over different networks, leading to the invention of TCP/IP protocols. the US National Science Foundation built a WAN based on TCP/IP, the NSFNET.
+Later, NSFNET was commercialized and developed into a larger internetwork, operated by different providers.
+Similar networks in other countries were also incorporated later.

+#### Architecture

+Ordinary users access the Internet by fiber (FTTX), wireless or cable (DOCSIS, DSL).
+Custom packets enter the ISP network at the ISP's POP (Point of Presence).
+Routers and transmission lines connect POPs together (the backbone of the ISP).
+ISPs exchange their traffic at IXPs (Internet eXchange Points), a large site where routers of different ISPs are connected to each other in a PLAN.
+Some small ISPs would pay other ISPs for internet connectivity to reach distant hosts (transit).
+Data centers are built near or at ISP POPs for fast connection.
+In the recent decade, content providers have been starting to build direct connections between each other or server farms inside an ISP's network.

 ## Social Issues

 network neutrality, DMCA, censorship, profiling, phishing, CAPTACHA, botnet